0.8 C

 • The Swedish History Museum (Historiska museet)

-A museum showcasing Sweden’s history from the Stone Age to the present, with a special focus on the Viking era.
+The museum showcases Sweden’s history from the Stone Age to the present, with a special focus on the Viking era.

 • The National Museum (Nationalmuseum)

-Sweden’s premier art and design museum, housing an extensive collection of paintings, sculptures, and applied arts from the Middle Ages to the 20th century.
+Sweden’s premier art and design museum houses an extensive collection of paintings, sculptures, and applied arts from the Middle Ages to the 20th century.

 • The Nobel Prize Museum